 Sensory learning, through toys, materials and other realia is an important part in this session.

-Sessions now focus on even more challenging task sequences with the use of higher pieces of equipment and greater range of words and sentences.
-As the more confident child now participates on his/her own, tasks are designed to further develop a child's co-ordination, ball skills, body awareness and control.
-Children are now able to learn from past experiences.
+Sessions now focus on even more challenging task sequences with the use of a broader range of equipment & resources.
+The range of words and sentences taught is higher.
+Children show more confidence now, and participate on his/ her own as well as in teams.
+Children are now able to learn from past experiences easier.

 They will enjoy more in interacting with other children, particularly through competition.
-They will be more willing to take responsibilities and may appear more confident and self-assured.
-They can continue to develop their motor skills and confidence without parental support.
+They will be more willing to take responsibilities and be more self- assured.
+Parental support then is unlikely for most children this age.

-The teacher can provide more technical sequences/challenges in the activities chosen.
-Stories, songs, and rhymes can include more content also.
-As well as testing their own individual skills, importance is placed on co-operation, and is taught how to respect and help others.
-Creativity is stimulated as they recall and join in with action songs, stories and other exciting activities.
+Stories, songs and rhymes can include more content also.
+As well as testing their own individual skills, importance is placed on co-operation, and they are taught how to respect and help others.
+Creativity is stimulated as they recall and join in with action songs, stories, games,, crafts and other exciting activities.